material-motion/material-motion/specifications/life_of_a_transition.md

 ### Step 5: Initiate the transition

 Initiating our transition causes `FadeTransitionDirector` to be instantiated.
-The plans expressed by the
+The plans expressed by the director will be executed.
+Upon completion, the director instance is thrown away.

-TODO: Discuss the life-cycle of a Transition.

-- Create a Transition Controller
-- Provide the controller with Director types to be used.
-- When the transition is initiated, controller is invoked.
-- Controller creates a Runtime.
-- Controller creates Directors.
-- Controller calls setUp on each Runtime.
-- Controller listens to Runtime activity state change event.
-- Controller starts the Runtime.
-- When Runtime idles, Controller indicates that the transition has completed.
-- Controller likely needs to extract "completed" vs "canceled" state from the Director.